bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

 ## Controllable and reusable forms via FEEL expression properties

-Most real world use cases aren't as simple as just data entry.
-We see the need for more fine-grained control over the form's behaviours and interaction, as well as being able to re-use the same form based on slight differences in input data.
+Most real-world use cases are more complex than just data entry.
+We see the need for more fine-grained control over the form's behaviors and interaction, as well as being able to reuse the same form based on slight differences in input data.

-Our direction with this is leveraging FEEL, the expression language [standardized by the OMG](http://www.omg.org/spec/DMN/)  and [feelers](https://github.com/bpmn-io/feelers), our own templating language built on top of it.
-Read-only settings, labels, descriptions, field options, validations, and most of our new component properties will now be configurable via expressions for a dynamic and powerful form building experience.
+Our direction with this is leveraging FEEL, the expression language [standardized by the OMG](http://www.omg.org/spec/DMN/), and [feelers](https://github.com/bpmn-io/feelers), our templating language built on top of it.
+Read-only settings, labels, descriptions, field options, validations, and most of our new component properties will now be configurable via expressions for a dynamic and powerful form-building experience.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-expressions.gif">